Opinion | Trump’s weak defense will expose the depravity of GOP senators who acquit him

 Trump fully intended to subvert the constitutional process designating how our elections unfold, and intended this every step of the way.
 GOP senators cannot remain “loyal” to Trump without breaking their oaths to execute their public positions faithfully.

-The weakness of Trump’s own defense will reveal the true contours of this choice — and demonstrate how his defenders, both on his legal team and in the GOP senate caucus, will try to bury the inescapable nature of this choice under mounds of obfuscation.
+The weakness of Trump’s own defense will reveal the true contours of this choice — and demonstrate how his defenders, both on his legal team and in the GOP Senate caucus, will try to bury the inescapable nature of this choice under mounds of obfuscation.

 Trump’s laughably weak defense

 Trump’s lawyers will first argue that the Senate “lacks jurisdiction” to try Trump, on the grounds that he no longer holds office.
-This idea has been roundly debunked by lawyers across the spectrum, including Chuck Cooper, a conservative legal icon.
+This idea has been roundly debunked by lawyers across the political spectrum, including Chuck Cooper, a conservative legal icon.

 As Cooper argued, the Constitution provides for a Senate vote not just on removal for “high crimes and misdemeanors,” but also for “disqualification” from ever holding office again, which by definition must also apply to those who are no longer in office but might run again later.